justmatt18/100-days-of-code/log.md

 **Today's Progress**: Created a Landing page based on the tutorial using only HTML and CSS.

-**Thoughts:** It's really a good way to have this kind of refesher projects to get back on track ASAP.
+**Thoughts:** Its really a good way to have this kind of refesher projects to get back on track ASAP.
 Will start our react project this week.

 ### Day 2: January 20, 2021